Doctor insights on:

 Small blood clots: As we get older we notice that we tend to forget things and it gets more difficult to do some of the things that we used to do.
 Much of this is a natural aging process but is caused by the lack of blood and oxygen to various parts of the brain.
 Very small blood clots and pieces of cholesterol plaques make their way to the brain and cut off the blood supply in very small vessels.
 More.... ...Read more

 Elderly mother had uit, is confused, has memory loss, behavioral changes, and sleeps most of the time.
 Came on suddenly.
 Why didn't med work?

 Suffering from memory loss poss related to depression, anxiety (stemming from marijuana use) and disruptive sleep.
-Remeron effective, is their better?
+Remeron (mirtazapine) effective, is their better?

 Memory loss: In a 67 year old person, the most common cause of memory loss would be alzheimer's dementia -- but there are other possibilities as well.
 If the memory loss and confusion appeared after a stroke, the problem could be vascular dementia.
 Alzheimer's has a more gradual course than vascular.
 With confusion, one would need to look especially at any medications being given -- many can worsen things. ...Read more

 Many causes: In aging adults, some degree of short term memory loss is not unusual while long term memory is preserved.
 However, confusion is a more worrisome symptom.
 Often the cause can be a medication such as a sedative or sleeping pill.
 Low blood pressure can lead to confusion also.
 If confusion persists, the family should see a doctor to see if the patient has alzheimer's disease. ...Read more

 Can a healthy person have a screening colonoscopy without a sedative?
 Am eager to avoid any drug that causes confusion or memory loss, even if it's just "temporary."